zfox23/zfox23/README.md

 I've learned immensely from starting my own business, and my websites have gone through several design and implementation iterations over time.
 Those iterations have been fueled by a desire to learn the latest Web development technology, a desire for a great user experience, and a desire to make my site better than anything I could create with a photography site builder like Smugmug.

 ## Mozilla
-In July 2023, I joined the [Mozilla Hubs](https://hubs.mozilla.com) team as a contract Senior Software Engineer, where I'm focusing mainly on the WebRTC components of their virtual world platform.
+In July 2023, I joined the [Mozilla Hubs](https://hubs.mozilla.com) team as a contract Senior Software Engineer, where I focused mainly on the WebRTC components of their virtual world platform.
+In October 2023, I became a member of [the MDN Content Team](https://developer.mozilla.org/en-US/), doing...all sorts of stuff.
+It's a whirlwind!

 ## Croquet
 In late November 2022, I joined [Croquet](https://croquet.io) as an Engineering Product Manager and Developer Relations Engineer.
 I'm super excited about Metaverse technologies and about helping others express themselves more authentically using the Metaverse as a medium.